Aydens-Github/Snake-game/README.md

 #### PPS
 This is my first github repository im very new to github so sorry if my readme is jumbled and all over the place im still learning.

+#### PPPS
+The code does used in this game is old and not properly show off my actual skill so just bear that in mind when reading the spaghetti code.